 Always use them as a way to show your brand’s personality.

-Whether if you are a massive influencer or a little-known user, many people could find it strange that your bio is empty and can get report you as “spam”.
+Whether you’re a massive influencer or a little-known user, many people could find it strange that your bio is empty and can report you as “spam.”
 Hashtags can help you fill that blank space.

 Types of hashtags you can add to your Instagram Bio: